10.30 THE PARISH MASS

 V: Lord, hear us

-R. And have mercy upon us
+R. And be with us always

 Those in Need:

-Fr Keith, Brenda Anscombe, Joanne Besgrove, Diane Burrell, Valerie Clarke, Elle Deveson, Denise Edmunds, Emily Glass, Sue Korth, Pete Mac, Jen and Jez McAteer, Thelma Penrose, Jo Rees-Davies, Terry Roberts, Chris Swetman, Julie Swetman, Dorothy Valder, Carole Wright, Valentina, Alex, John, Rita, Timothy
+Fr Keith, Janet Alderton, Brenda Anscombe, Joanne Besgrove, Diane Burrell, Valerie Clarke, Elle Deveson, Denise Edmunds, Emily Glass, Sue Korth, Pete Mac, Jen and Jez McAteer,

 The Recent Departed: